dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 it's still visible as you scroll.
 You should also apply a background color to it otherwise it will be hard to read. -->

-## Step 5: Scrollytelling Part 2 (file sizes)
+## Step 4: Scrollytelling Part 2 (file sizes)

-### Step 5.1: Adding another scrolly
+### Step 4.1: Adding another scrolly

 Create another scrolly for the file sizes visualization (e.g. how many lines you edited, think back to [Step 2](#step-2-the-race-for-the-biggest-file).
 You may directly edit your `src/meta/index.html` for set-up), after the commit visualization.
 You can copy and paste the same narrative as a temporary placeholder, but as with the one about commits, you should replace it with something meaningful before you finish the lab.

 You will want to use a different variable for it since the filtering condition is likely different.
-Aside from that, the rest is very similar to Step 4.
+Aside from that, the rest is very similar to Step 4. `displayCommitFiles()` should help make things easy for you.

 To make it more visually interesting, you may try to place the scrolly on the right while the unit visualization on th left.